#164611: "Request for allowed défense"

 -

 • Please describe the display issue.
-If you have a screenshot of this bug (good practice), you can use Imgur.com to upload it and copy/paste the link here.
+If you have a screenshot of this bug (good practice), you can use a picture hosting service of your choice (snipboard.io for example) to upload it and copy/paste the link here.

 Hi,